FlowX: Towards Explainable Graph Neural Networks via Message Flows: The Proposed FlowX

+While Shapley values are promising, there are different types of explanations we can achieve, \eg, counterfactual explanations~\cite{guo2023counterfactual}, or sufficient explanations that maintain model performances.
+Making an explainer trainable can not only refine importance scores but also enable the explainer to serve different purposes, \eg, searching for necessary components or sufficient components.
+These two aspects are firstly proposed by~\cite{survey} and further characterized by~\cite{amara2022graphframex}.
+Specifically, we relate selecting necessary components as a process of finding counterfactual subgraphs that can produce the most significant different performance.
+In this process, the complementary subgraphs of the counterfactual subgraphs are necessary components of the predictions.
+On the other hand, selecting sufficient components is the process of finding subgraphs that can maintain similar or even better model performances.

-Making a explainer trainable can not only refine importance scores and but also enable the explainer serving for different purposes, \textit{e.g.}, searching for necessary components or sufficient components.
-Different to general deep model, training such an explainer to refine the resulting score is surprisingly difficult according to what we describe in the next subsection; thus, we present the techniques of flow-based explainer's training as following.
-With our obtained score vectors $S(\mathcal{F}^k)$, we propose to regard these values as initial assessments of flow importance and learn an associated importance scores with designed redistribution trick.
-We target to learn weights for combining the elements in $S(\mathcal{F}^k)$ to obtain the final importance score for each flow, which means to learn $W(P)$ in Eq.~\ref{eq:shap}.
+Different from optimizing classification tasks, training such an explainer is intrinsically a harder task as described in Sec.~\ref{sec:information}.
+Specifically, with our obtained score vectors $\mathbf{s}^{\mathcal{F}^k}$, we propose to consider these values as initial assessments of flow importance and learn associated importance scores by injecting randomness.
+In this training process, instead of retraining individual flow scores, we only learn weights of coalitions $\mathbf{w}$ that are used to sum the elements in $\mathbf{s}^{\mathcal{F}^k}$ to obtain the final importance score for each flow.
+Note that learning $\mathbf{w}$ can be considered as learning $W(P)$ in Eq.~\ref{eq:shap}.